 When it comes to corporate portraits, you get what you pay for.
 No matter your industry, you cannot use a poor-quality photo as your headshot.
 That means no selfies, no amateur photography, and no cropping yourself out of a group photo.
 Don’t risk looking sloppy or unprofessional.
 Your portrait should reflect your reputation and competence.

 With a professional photographer, all you have to do is show up looking camera-ready.
 The rest is in their hands.
 They’ll guide your posing and expressions, and bring out the very best in you.
 A professional can also offer a small amount of editing to touch up any blemishes or flyaway hairs.

 Over the years, we’ve photographed more people than we can count: entrepreneurs, small business owners, CEOs of large corporations, entire staffs, and even a handful of celebrities.
 We’ve photographed people in every industry and from all walks of life, helping them project an image and style unique to themselves and their profession.

 An average headshot session lasts about 30 minutes, a small exchange for such a big return.
 With each shoot, our photographers document the lighting schematic and background.
 This is kept on file, along with examples, to ensure consistency when it’s time for an updated headshot or when you hire new employees.

 Take a look at your current headshot.
 Are you proud to share it with the world?
-If you'd rather draw a big red "X" across it, click below to get a free quote for professional headshot photography.
+If you’d rather draw a big red “X” across it, it’s time for headshot photography from our pros.